fpdf-easytable/fpdf-easytable/README.md

     When it is set as true, it sets the current row as the header for the table; this means that the current row will be printed as the first row of the table (table header) on every page that the table splits on.
     Remark: 1.
-In order to work, the table attribute split-row should set as true.
+In order to work, the table attribute split-row should set as false.
             2. Just the first row where this parameter is set as true will be used as header any other will printed as a normal row.
             3. For row headers with cells that spans to multiple rows,